Chitrasena: Early life

 In 1941, Chitrasena performed at the Regal Theatre – one of the first dance recitals of its kind – before the Governor Sir Andrew Caldecott and Lady Caldecott with Chandralekha and her troupe.
 Chandralekha was one of the first women to break into the field of the Kandyan dance.

 Chitrasena founded the Chitrasena Dance Company in 1943.
 He toured extensively in the provinces.
 Chitrasena's brother Sarathsena, a versatile drummer, and sister Munirani were associated in the early dance period.
 Munirani was a soloist in 'Vidura' ballet.

-Chitrasena established the first school of National dance, the Chitrasena Kalayathanaya, in Colombo at Kollupitiya in 1944.
+Chitrasena established the first school of National Dance, the Chitrasena Kalayathanaya, in Colombo at Kollupitiya in 1944.
 The sprawling building was handed to him by Sir Ernest Fernando, a great patron of the arts – to pursue and further his artistic work.
 Starting as a small nucleus, the dance centre where Chitrasena lived and worked for 40 years was to become a landmark and a renowned cultural centre for dance enthusiasts and connoisseurs of the arts.

 In 1945, Chitrasena studied at Gurudev Rabindranath Tagore's Shantiniketan in Bengal and had the distinction of dancing the lead role as Ananda in Tagore's dance drama 'Chandalika' opposite Nandita Kriplani, Tagore's granddaughter.
 Chitrasena is a contemporary of Uday Shankar.
 He represented Shantiniketan at the All India Dance Festival in Delhi.
-He visited numerous dance centres in Lucknow, Lahore, and Uday Shankar's dance centre in Almora, Assam.
+He visited numerous dance centers in Lucknow, Lahore, and Uday Shankar's dance center in Almora, Assam.
 He performed in a Shantiniketan show in aid of Tagore's Memorial fund at the New Empire theatre in Calcutta.

 Rabindranath Tagore and the indigenous revival among India's Bengali elite inspired several Sri Lankan artistes to drop their Portuguese influenced names and adopt oriental names.
 Amaradeva, Sarachchandra and Chitrasena are some of those who did.

 Early Period – Obstacles

-The early period was fraught with severe hardship, insecurity and frustration.
-The urban intelligentsia, nurtured as they were on pseudo- colonial values, frowned on things indigenous, or at best with native curiosity.
+The early period was fraught with severe hardship, insecurity, and frustration.
+The urban intelligentsia, nurtured as they were on pseudo- colonial values, frowned on things indigenous or at best with native curiosity.
 They were unprepared to accept the idea of the traditional dance in relationship to the theatre.
 They faced adversities including: indignities, insults, lack of patronage, a reluctant and disoriented public, little if any media coverage, oppositional leaflets circulated claiming that the traditional dance was being destroyed, and anonymous postcards.
-Chitrasena was breaking new ground and there were instances of him being actually hooted off the stage.
-Not belonging to the traditional dancing 'parampara' it took him years of hard work to be recognised as an artiste in his own right.
-Even the traditional dancers who were the proud custodians of an ancient heritage going back over 3,000 years, looked on Chitrasena with derision.
+Chitrasena was breaking new ground, and there were instances of him being actually hooted off the stage.
+Not belonging to the traditional dancing 'parampara', it took him years of hard work to be recognised as an artiste in his own right.
+Even the traditional dancers who were the proud custodians of an ancient heritage going back over 3,000 years looked on Chitrasena with derision.

 There were no proper theatre facilities.
 In the outstations, stages were poorly constructed, the local town hall or central school hall serving as theatre.
 Moreover, poor theatre conditions included: primitive lighting fixtures, improvised switch board, crude cardboard and coloured cellophane, dimmers operated with fan switches, improvised bamboo frames to hang curtains, and a lack of green rooms.